MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/data-preparation.md

 ## Payroll

-If you’re upgrading to Microsoft Dynamics GP 2018, you need to determine whether the payroll tax update tables are current.
+If you’re upgrading to [!INCLUDE[prodshort](../includes/prodshort.md)] 2018, you need to determine whether the payroll tax update tables are current.
 To do so, check the Last Tax Update field in the Payroll Tax Setup window (Tools &gt;&gt; Setup &gt;&gt; System &gt;&gt; Payroll Tax).
-If your tax tables are not current, update them after you upgrade to Microsoft Dynamics GP 2018.
+If your tax tables are not current, update them after you upgrade to [!INCLUDE[prodshort](../includes/prodshort.md)] 2018.
 Review the latest tax update documentation for the date of the last tax update.

-Tax tables are not included on the Microsoft Dynamics GP media; to update tax tables, you must download them from CustomerSource (US Payroll <https://mbs.microsoft.com/customersource/northamerica/GP/downloads/taxregulatory-updates/TUGP2018>; Canadian Payroll: <https://mbs.microsoft.com/customersource/northamerica/GP/downloads/tax-regulatory-updates/cagptuye2018>).
+Tax tables are not included on the [!INCLUDE[prodshort](../includes/prodshort.md)] media; to update tax tables, you must download them from CustomerSource (US Payroll <https://mbs.microsoft.com/customersource/northamerica/GP/downloads/taxregulatory-updates/TUGP2018>; Canadian Payroll: <https://mbs.microsoft.com/customersource/northamerica/GP/downloads/tax-regulatory-updates/cagptuye2018>).
 Choose Tax and Regulatory Updates.
 Follow instructions for installing the tax update to ensure that clients and servers are updated properly.

 ## 1099 amounts in Payables Management